projf/display_controller/README.md

 _[1] The canonical clock for 640x480 60Hz is 25.175 MHz, but 25.2 MHz is within VESA spec and easier to generate._

 _[2] The TMDS clock for 1080p60 is 1.485 GHz, which is out of spec for Xilinx 7 series FPGAs.
-However, 1080p60 does work, even on the slowest Artix speed grade, provided the traces are short or a TMDS buffer is used.
-This has been successfully tested on the Nexys Video, which uses the TMDS141._
+However, 1080p60 does work, even on the slowest Artix speed grade, provided the traces are short, or a TMDS buffer is used.
+1080p60 has been successfully tested on the Nexys Video, which uses the TMDS141._

 ## Demos